But in the most important and ultimate sense He doesn't (and didn't). One day the scales of justice will be completely balanced.

 At the very outset of our turning away from God, He reached out to us with an immediate - though temporary - solution.

-He also promised and eventually ²provided the permanent and ultimate solution to evil - along with all its fallout - in the most amazing and unexpected way - for anyone who receives it.
+He also promised and eventually ²provided the permanent and ultimate solution to evil - along with all its fallout - in the most amazing and unexpected way.
+A way for anyone who receives it.
 Not necessarily the solution ³we would prefer but in a way that surfaces and exposes our core problem and why suffering remains - i.e. our distrust of the Creator.
 This is also the central truth the Book of Job seeks to reveal to us.

 God is not indifferent to our pain nor has He abandoned us or lost control by allowing it to continue.
 Pain and suffering continue for good reason - but only for now.
-Our distrust of God must be ⁹fully exposed, with all its fallout, so we might recognize its true destructive nature and abandon it (the exact opposite of abandoning God in Eden) and more fully enter into and participate in the glory of God - which is our greatest good and highest joy.
+Our distrust of God must be ⁹fully exposed, with all its fallout, so we might recognize its true destructive nature and abandon it (the exact opposite of our abandoning God in Eden) and more fully enter into and participate in the glory of God - which is our greatest good and highest joy.

 In short, God is using evil for good.
 If he wasn't, it would be ⁴removed.
 One day, when it has accomplished its intended purpose it will be.
 But not before then.

 So for now suffering remains for good reason and a good purpose.
 But we can only benefit fully from it when we trust Him.
-The greater our trust the greater our gain i.e. it is always used for good if and when we trust His good and loving intentions in allowing it to remain.
+The greater our trust the greater our gain i.e. evil is always used for good if and when we trust His good and loving intentions in allowing it to remain.
 If we do not trust Him, suffering will only embitter and eventually destroy us.

-This may not be what we want or like to hear but that is because we don't see what God fully sees and knows is ultimately for the greatest good - our greatest good
+This may not be what we want or like to hear but that is because we don't see what God fully sees and knows is ultimately for the greatest good - our greatest good.

 In this life, God uses what was meant (by the destroyer - satan) for our harm and destruction (i.e. evil) and turns it on its head.
 He "redeems" evil if you will, and uses it to ultimately advance us not destroy or harm us.
+But only if we trust Him and this process.

 Pain and suffering are now a primary (maybe the primary) means of turning us back to God when we aren't pursuing Him or drawing those who are pursuing Him even closer.